 With a terrace that wraps around on both sides, Tower Bridge, The Shard, St. Paul’s Cathedral and The Thames are all to see, giving you wonderful views of the city.

-On the top floor of the old Sea Containers’ building in the new Mondrian London that opened at the end of 2014, The Rumpus Room is sure to be a summer hit.
+On the top floor of the old Sea Containers’ building in the renamed Seacontainers London, the 12th Knot is sure to be a summer hit.

 Not only does it have a Thames-side location with gorgeous views of St Paul’s Cathedral and Tower Bridge, the bar serves excellent cocktails with a great line-up of DJs.

 Perfect for a sun-downer cocktail with sky high views.